Salvage Vehicles - The Ultimate Recycling -Trash to Treasure

 We Really Do Recommend these Repair Manuals - We Have 4

 An insurance claim total loss purchased from a business acquaintance.
 This is just an example photo.

-Dodge Ram - 1999 - Still Driving - Back-up Plow truck now Primary - For sale soon
+Dodge Ram - 1999 - Previously the Back-up Plow Truck

 If I remember correctly, this was a pretty easy fix.
 The only problem was a delay to get an salvage inspection.
 It took about 3 or 4 months before we received the appointment time.